aloiscochard/sarsi/README.md

 In some special case you might prefer using the command tool `sarsi` which process stdin and can be used in a pipeline.

     cargo build |& sarsi

+You can also specific a specific language by using adding its extension when calling `sarsi`.

+    cargo build |& sarsi rs

 ### Tailored